BIATeam/BIADocs/docs/10-Introduction/30-TryIt/30-CreateAirportAndPlaneTypeCRUD.md

 * Verify 'Airports' page have the good name (name put on previous file).
 * Open 'Airports' page and verify labels have been replaced too.
 * To be able to add element in this table you need to be "administrator" of the current site:
-  * Click on "site menu" and click on "+" button.
+  * Click on "site" menu and click on "+" button.
   * Enter a title like "Site 1" and click the button "+ Add"
   * Now click on the row "Site 1" to enter in the List of members of the "Site 1"
   * Click on "+"" button to open add member screen